Fill up your gas tank and head to the Sunflower State for a chilling adventure.

 Molly's Hollow - Atchison, KS

 In the town of Atchison, KS sits an unassuming place called Jackson Park.
 However, if you speak to any of the locals of the area, you can uncover the mysteries of Molly's Hollow.
-Molly, an African American girl, was murdered by a group of racists after they discovered she was dating a white boy.
-They viciously attacked her and she was lynched.
-Because of the traumatic events that caused her death, her ghost is still thought to call the hollow home.
+While the cause of her death has been lost to time, the legend of her traumatic passing (however it may have occurred) has led residents and ghost hunters alike to believe that her ghost still calls the hollow her home.
 When exploring the wooded area at night, you can supposedly see the ghost of the girl hanging from a tree and hear her screams.
 Others describe a suffocating feeling of sadness and fear.

 Old Lawrence Community Theatre Building - Lawrence, KS

 Located at 1501 New Hampshire Street, the old Lawrence Community Theatre building in Lawrence, KS is the subject of many interesting stories.
 The building was used as a church before being converted into a performing arts center in 1985.
 Though it is no longer home to Theatre Lawrence, it still holds its reputation among visitors.
 People have reported a feeling of being watched as well as poltergeist activity, flickering lights, and cold spots.
 The location now houses the Vintage Church.